JimmyAllDay/jest-tut/README.md

-# Jest and RTD Tutorial Project
+# Jest and RTS Tutorial Project

 A walk-through project to learn TDD using Jest and React Testing Suite